john-forrest/eks-scaling-play/setup-autoscale-for-terraform/Readme.md

 on the [releases](https://github.com/kubernetes/autoscaler/releases)
 page for the github repo.
-Look for the latest one that corresponds to the version of kubernetes used in the cluster - e.g. for 1.31 we look for the latest 1.31.x.
+Look for the latest one that corresponds to the version of kubernetes used in the cluster - e.g. for 1.31 we look for the latest v1.31.x.
 Use that.

 Warning:
 - Because this is added to the kube-system namespace, other helm commands need to quote that, thus:

         helm get values autosc-release --namespace=kube-system

+At end, the uninstall operation seimilarly looks like:

+        helm uninstall autosc-release --namespace=kube-system